T. J. Reid

 Thomas Joseph Reid (born 16 November 1987), known as T. J. Reid, is an Irish hurler who plays for Kilkenny Senior Championship club Ballyhale Shamrocks and at inter-county level with the Kilkenny senior hurling team.
 He usually lines out as a centre-forward.
-He is widely regarded as one of the greatest players in the history of the sport.
+He is widely regarded as one of the greatest hurlers of all time.

 Reid began his hurling career at club level with Ballyhale Shamrocks.
 He broke onto the club's senior team as a 16-year-old goalkeeper in 2004 before later being deployed as an outfield player.
 Reid has since played on six All-Ireland Club Championship-winning teams, including as captain in 2015.

 At inter-county level, Reid was part of the successful Kilkenny under-21 team that won All-Ireland Championships in 2006 and 2008.
 He joined the Kilkenny senior team in 2007.
 Since then Reid has gone on to establish himself as one of the most dominant forwards of his generation, even though he never captained Kilkennys golden generation to All Ireland glory, and remains the only Kilkenny captain to have lost two all Ireland finals to neighbours and arch rivals Tipperary.
 He has been involved in seven All-Ireland Championship-winning teams with Kilkenny while Reid has also claimed multiple Leinster Championship and National League.

-He is the second highest scoring player in the history of the All-Ireland championship behind Cork's Patrick Horgan, with 39 goals 641 points, a total of 758 points as of 1 September 2025.
+He is the highest scoring player in the history of the All-Ireland championship, with 43 goals 665 points, a total of 794 points as of 17 May 2026.